mharen/mharen.github.io/blog/2011/2011-03-project-noodle-terminated.md

 title: 'Project Noodle: Terminated'
 ---

-<p>It is with surprisingly little regret that I announce the termination of <a href="http://blog.wassupy.com/search/label/Project%20Noodle">Project Noodle</a>.
-Those not directly involved can stop reading now as this is completely unrelated to anything I’ve written about recently.</p>
+It is with surprisingly little regret that I announce the termination of <a href="http://blog.wassupy.com/search/label/Project%20Noodle">Project Noodle</a>.
+Those not directly involved can stop reading now as this is completely unrelated to anything I’ve written about recently.

-<p>Project Noodle was conceived with the goal of improving the recruitment process at my company.
-We don’t have trouble getting candidates but we don’t have easy access to data on how successful interviewers are—that’s what I wanted to fix.</p>
+Project Noodle was conceived with the goal of improving the recruitment process at my company.
+We don’t have trouble getting candidates but we don’t have easy access to data on how successful interviewers are—that’s what I wanted to fix.

-<p>After working through some mockups and trying to define how we might measure a successful interviewer, I came to three conclusions:</p>  <ul>   <li>HR already collects a lot of information about candidates and interviews in a set of spreadsheets</li>    <li>We don’t have (and can’t collect) enough data to tell who is good or bad at interviewing</li>    <li>But even if we could, it’d take <em>years </em>and probably couldn’t be shared with us anyway</li> </ul>
+After working through some mockups and trying to define how we might measure a successful interviewer, I came to three conclusions:  <ul>   <li>HR already collects a lot of information about candidates and interviews in a set of spreadsheets</li>    <li>We don’t have (and can’t collect) enough data to tell who is good or bad at interviewing</li>    <li>But even if we could, it’d take *years *and probably couldn’t be shared with us anyway</li> </ul>

-<p>The whole point of Project Noodle was to collect data with the goal of giving interviewers (e.g. <em>me</em>) feedback on how we’re doing.
-Since I can’t do that, I’ve decided to drop the project. </p>
+The whole point of Project Noodle was to collect data with the goal of giving interviewers (e.g. *me*) feedback on how we’re doing.
+Since I can’t do that, I’ve decided to drop the project.

-<p>As I <a href="../2011/2011-03-code-isnt-always-best-tool.html">just wrote</a>, knowing when to do this is important but difficult.</p>
+As I <a href="../2011/2011-03-code-isnt-always-best-tool.html">just wrote</a>, knowing when to do this is important but difficult.

 ---